Accounts payable automation is a concept that encompasses the use of technology to streamline the accounts payable workflow.

 4) Train your team

 Devote time to educate and train your team on how to use a new software.
 Remember that every change is stressful, so it will probably take some time to adjust and learn.
 Just be patient and make sure that your team has a clear understanding of all the benefits.
+At DOKKA, we’re doing this as a part of the onboarding process, ensuring your team learns how to use the system in just days.

 AP Automation FAQ